alykotb/My-projects/README.md

  8. random

-Example to run the codes locally in a command-line interpreter:
+Example to train the model and plot the loss locally in a command-line interpreter:

 Run CF.py to train the model:
 ```